Demonstration-Free Robotic Control via LLM Agents: Motivation and Related Work

 Despite this architectural alignment between software agents and embodied control, there remains limited systematic evaluation of whether production agent frameworks transfer to manipulation tasks.
 The robotics community has either built custom systems (assuming agent infrastructure must be robotics-specific) or focused on end-to-end VLAs (bypassing explicit agent reasoning entirely).
 Anthropic's Project Fetch~\cite{projectfetch2025} explored using Claude as a coding assistant for robot programming, with Claude-assisted teams completing tasks faster and writing significantly more code.
 However, they used Claude as a \emph{programming assistant} for humans, not as an autonomous agent directly controlling robots.

 FAEA explores whether actively maintained frontier agent SDKs, with their structured tool interfaces, error handling, and execution tracing, are sufficient for embodied control and self-correction on practical tasks.
 We focus on task-level automation rather than real-time control: the agent reasons and acts at the timescale of seconds, delegating low-level motion to traditional controllers.
-The contribution is empirical evidence that this reframing works in practice, allowing robotics to inherit both frontier model improvements and agent infrastructure improvements automatically.
+Our evidence is limited to one SDK and model in simulation; other SDKs, sensing conditions, and physical systems remain unevaluated.